is-a-gingell/add-suffix/README.md

 # add-suffix
-add directed suffix via image to a video
+Add directed suffix via image to a video